Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Desember 2024 21.28.28 UTC
+- WIB: Selasa, 10 Desember 2024 22.29.17 UTC
-- WITA: Selasa, 10 Desember 2024 22.28.28 UTC
+- WITA: Selasa, 10 Desember 2024 23.29.17 UTC
-- WIT: Selasa, 10 Desember 2024 23.28.28 UTC
+- WIT: Rabu, 11 Desember 2024 00.29.17 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success